Horní Lomná: Etymology

-The name of the village is borrowed from an older name of the Lomná river (mentioned in 1592 as Lomny), which itself is derived from the words lom ("turn", "bend").
+The name of the village is borrowed from an older name of the Lomná river (mentioned in 1592 as Lomny), which itself is derived from the words lom ('turn', 'bend').

 Geography

-Horní Lomná lies in the historical region of Cieszyn Silesia.
-It is situated in the Moravian-Silesian Beskids mountain range.
+Horní Lomná is located about 26 km southeast of Frýdek-Místek and 38 km southeast of Ostrava.
 The municipal territory borders Slovakia on the south.
+It lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Beskids mountain range.
+The highest point is the Velký Polom mountain at 1067 m above sea level, located on the Czech-Slovak border.
 The Lomná River flows through the municipality.

 Horní Lomná lies in the Beskydy Protected Landscape Area.
-There also several small-scale protected areas, the most notable is the Mionší National Nature Reserve, which is among the largest old-growth forests in the Czech Republic.
+There also several small-scale protected areas; the most notable is the Mionší National Nature Reserve, which is among the largest old-growth forests in the Czech Republic.

 History

 The settlement on the territory of the village in the Lomná river valley in the Moravian-Silesian Beskids began in the middle of the 17th century.
 The village was first mentioned in 1684 as Lomna.
 It belonged then to the Duchy of Teschen, a fee of the Kingdom of Bohemia and a part of the Habsburg monarchy.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 Lomna as a single municipality was subscribed to the political district of Cieszyn and the legal district of Jablunkov.
-In 1873 two separate settlements were recognised: Dolní Lomná (as Dolny Lomna) and Horní Lomná as (Wrchny Lomna).
+In 1873 two separate settlements were recognised: Dolní Lomná (as Dolny Lomna) and Horní Lomná (as Wrchny Lomna).
 They were divided into two separate municipalities on 1 January 1890.
 According to the censuses conducted in 1890, 1900 and 1910 the population of the municipality grew from 524 in 1890 to 624 in 1910.
 In 1910 the majority of the inhabitants were native Polish-speakers (97.9%) accompanied by a Czech-speaking minority (11 or 1.8%) and German-speakers (2 people).
 In terms of religion in 1910 the majority were Roman Catholics (95.5%), followed by Protestants (28 or 4.5%).

-After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

 From 1980 to 1990 Horní Lomná was an administrative part of Jablunkov.